lchandelier/korat/README.md

 ### Sprites

 1. Put your SVG icons in the "sprites" folder
-2. Run `gulp sprites` command (if you're not already use `gulp` command).
+2. Run `gulp sprites` command.
-3. The sprite file is generated in **site/img/global** folder and the CSS is generated in the CSS folder
+3. The sprite file is generated in **site/img/global** folder and the SCSS is generated in the scss/components folder
 4. Call your icon like this: ```<svg role="img" focusable="false" class="unicorn" aria-label="Pink fluffy unicorn dancing on rainbow"><use xlink:href="#unicorn"></use></svg>```

 More doc :